Frequently Asked Questions

 The vehicle must be registered in Rhode Island.
 For the purpose of administrating these fees, resident and non-resident vehicle fees shall be based solely upon the state of registration. vehicle shall mean any street legal equipment, motorized or non-motorized, properly registered for over the road travel.

-Can I purchase a pass without my vehicle present?
-Once I purchase a pass, can I remove it and install it on my second car?
+Once I purchase a pass, can I use it for my second car?

 I live in Rhode Island and my company provides me with an OUT OF STATE registered vehicle, can I obtain a resident Pass?